st-arnis/st-arnis/README.md

 - 👋 Hi, I’m @st-arnis
 - 👀 I’m interested in Python scripting language and GNU/Linux system administration
 - 🌱 I’m currently studying towards RHCSA 8 (EX200)
-- 📫 How to reach me by email.
+- 📫 How to reach me...

 <!---
 st-arnis/st-arnis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.